 Make sure you’re using a site level as you dig so your floor is level; this will save you a lot of trouble and money.
 You can level the ground using shovels or a mechanical digger.

 By now, your ground should be level and compressed with no rocks or pebbles.
 Laying a pool base is the next step.
-I suggest laying down a good 2 inches of clear sand.
+Many above ground pool companies use around 2 inches of sand as the base of the pool.
+Sand is a popular option because it is cheap and quick to lay out.
+While sand does work decently, it will also liquefy when it gets saturated with water, so I recommend using pure dirt as your base.
+If you have more time and a higher budget, your best bet is to pour a level slab of concrete on the area where you plan to build the above ground pool.
 This creates an excellent barrier between your pool frame, the vinyl liner, and the soil.
-You have a few choices, though.
 Read my guide on what to put under your above ground pool for more information about each option.

 Your site is now ready for assembly.